-Our XenoSure Biologic Vascular Patch is made from bovine pericardium, and is used primarily for closure of vessels after surgical intervention.

-Our AlboSure Vascular Patch is a polyester patch.
-Vascular surgeons use patches in conjunction with carotid endarterectomy, femoral endarterectomy, and other vascular reconstructions.
+Our XenoSure biologic vascular patch is made from bovine pericardium, and is used primarily for closure of vessels after surgical intervention.
+Our AlboSure Vascular Patch is a polyester patch used primarily for vessel closure after surgical intervention.

-Vessel Closure Systems
+Closure Systems

-Our AnastoClip AC and AnastoClip GC vessel closure systems attach vessels to one another with titanium clips instead of sutures.
-These vessel closure systems create an interrupted anastomosis that expands and contracts as the vessel pulses, which surgeons believe improves the durability of the anastomosis.
-The AnastoClip AC closure system also facilitates compliant dura closure in neuro applications.
-It does not penetrate the dura, which eliminates cerebrospinal fluid leakage from suture holes allowing for reduced operating room time.
+Our AnastoClip AC and AnastoClip GC closure systems attach vessels to one another with titanium clips instead of sutures.
+These closure systems create an interrupted anastomosis that expands and contracts as the vessel pulses, which surgeons believe improves the durability of the anastomosis.
+The AnastoClip AC and AnastoClip GC closure systems also facilitate compliant dura closure in neuro applications.